 DEPARTMENT OF ANIMAL CARE AND CONTROL

-Applications will be accepted until the needs of the service are met and is subject to closure without prior notice.COUNTY OF LOS ANGELES
+and will remain open until the needs of the service are met and is subject to closure without prior notice.DEFINITION:

 Requirements MINIMUM REQUIREMENTS:

 Six months of full-time experience at the level of Animal Shelter Aid* or Animal Care Attendant I* in an animal regulatory agency AND